jumbled07/restaurantReservationAgent/README.md

 2. **Natural Language Interface**: More intuitive than form-based booking
 3. **Comprehensive Service**: Handles everything from discovery to booking
 4. **User-Centric Design**: Focuses on customer experience and convenience
+5. **User-Oriented Intuition**: Remembers customer reviews and preference to suggest a unique experience

 ## 📝 License